kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 - pod (host networking) -> pod
 - pod -> pod (host networking)

-## Detailed examples of the Problem statement
+## Detailed examples of the problem statement

 ### Incompleteness

 A few concrete missing tests are obvious incompleteness examples, such as https://github.com/kubernetes/kubernetes/issues/87893 and https://github.com/kubernetes/kubernetes/issues/46625

 As mentioned in the pre-amble, there is sporadic validation of both positive and negative connectivity in all tests, and in many cases this validation is meaningful.
-However, in none of the cases, is it complete.
+However, in none of the cases, it is complete.
 That is, we do not have any tests which validate all obvious intra and inner namespace connectivity holes, both before and after application of policies.

 Examples which visualize this ensue: